Free shipping in the contiguous US

 Did you know dust mites are virtually present in all homes, regardless of cleanliness?
 And they occur naturally.

-For individuals with asthma, exposure to dust mite allergens can exacerbate their respiratory symptoms and trigger asthma attacks.
+For individuals with asthma, exposure to dust mite allergens can worsen their respiratory symptoms and trigger asthma attacks.
 If you find yourself in this category, dust mite control is essential.

-Weekly: Washing bedding and linens frequently are vital to dust mite control.
-Washing with hot water at temperatures of 140°F (60°C) effectively kills dust mites.
-"The researchers found that washing laundry in hot water--140 degrees Fahrenheit (60 ºC) or higher--kills all house dust mites, compared with just 6.5% of dust mites in laundry washed at 104 degrees Fahrenheit (40 ºC), or warm water."1 Additionally, soak all bedding in the washer for several minutes.
+Weekly: Washing bedding and linens frequently is vital to dust mite control.
+Washing with hot water at temperatures of 140°F (60°C) effectively kills dust mites. "...researchers found that washing laundry in hot water--140 degrees Fahrenheit (60 ºC) or higher--kills all house dust mites, compared with just 6.5% of dust mites in laundry washed at 104 degrees Fahrenheit (40 ºC), or warm water."1 Additionally, soak all bedding in the washer for several minutes.

 Also, use gentle detergents free from harsh chemicals because some fragrances or additives may heighten other allergies you may have.